-I am a historian of the nineteenth-century United States with a focus on slavery, race, and the law in the American South.
+I am an associate professor in the Department of History and an associate professor of law at Vanderbilt University, where I specialize in the history of slavery, race, and law in early America.
+I am interested in changing understandings of what law is and who it is for.
 I approach the study of the law and slavery from the bottom up.
 Rather than focusing on statutes and appellate court decisions as conclusive expressions of law, I examine trial court records, church disciplinary hearings, and other local legal records that emphasize the role ordinary people played in shaping legal processes.
-Generally, I am interested in changing understandings of what law is and who is it for.
 The antebellum U.S. South, in particular, offers a fruitful place for thinking broadly about who defines law and rights.
-Scholars often think about rights as something given or provided through nature or statute, but my research shows that the history of rights is far more discontinuous; for rights are more properly imagined as things claimed through rhetoric—and often, the rhetoric of those without formal power.
-This interest in the intersection between law and rights and race and rhetoric has led me from examining the world of legal “outsiders,” both black and white; to how property featured in the African American legal imaginary; and from there to the gritty world of lending and borrowing across the color line.
+Free and enslaved Black people were not only defendants or objects of regulation; trial court records reveal them to be prolific litigators as well.
+They were parties to civil suits in their own interests and directly active in legal proceedings -- even in the slave South.
+In their lawsuits, Black litigants exploited the language of property and rights, thus including themselves within a narrative of citizenship and privilege in advance of formal emancipation.
+When they made such claims at law, they expected the courts to validate and execute those claims.
+This interest in the intersection between law, rights, and race has led me from examining the world of legal “outsiders,” both Black and white; to how property featured in the African American legal imaginary; and from there to the gritty world of lending and borrowing across the color line.